Earth: Final Conflict: Season 1

 The Taelons order an investigation into a psychic invasion of their commonality, leading Boone and the resistance to learn that Ma'el gave humans psychic abilities so they would have a chance to be seen as equals when Taelons and humans met again.

 The resistance successfully infects the Taelon headquarters in Washington with a computer virus, which unexpectedly spreads through Taelon technology world-wide, leading to a threat to human technology that is connected to Taelon technology.
 Boone and Sandoval work to destroy the virus.
 An enormous mothership appears in the skies, before disappearing in inter-dimensional space.

 Boone discovers more Taelon experiments performed on humans while they are traveling through a new, world-wide, inter-dimensional travel system.
 Some humans are given an implant similar to a CVI, while others, including his sister, are used for some unknown breeding experiment.
 The continued use and function of this travel system appears to be another point of contention between Da’an and Zo’or.

 A virus is extracted from the strange probe for testing.
 It is highly contagious and communicable between Taelons and humans.
 White supremacists steal a sample of the virus and unleash it in a housing center, affecting the entire surrounding area.
 A cure is discovered, but not before hundreds are killed.

 The fiancé of the resistance scientist killed by the previously mentioned probe becomes determined to find a way to get his love back.
 The Resistance breaks into a Taelon installation in which the probe is located.
 The scientist gets his fiancée back at the cost of his own life.
 The probe is supposedly destroyed.

-An enemy of the Taelons named Ha'gel lands on Earth.
-The Taelons have apparently wronged his race (the Kimera) somehow.
+An ancient Taelon pod is discovered to have landed in Earth's past, and inside is an enemy of the Taelons named Ha'gel.
+Ha'gel is of the Kimera species which the Taelons had apparently wronged millennia ago.
 Ha'gel has the power to temporarily assume other forms, leaving his victims temporarily incapacitated.
 Ha'gel steals Sandoval's form and impregnates Siobhan Beckett.
 Boone tries to confront the alien but Ha'gel is frightened.
 Boone is badly wounded and Ha'gel is killed.
 Boone is in critical condition, as Beckett goes into labor while in the custody of the Resistance.
 Zo'or seemingly vaporizes Boone's body.